Published Jul 19, 2022

 Cost of Dermatology Services With Medicare

-In the event a dermatology appointment is needed, beneficiaries can expect to pay 20% of the Medicare-approved amount for whatever service was necessary.
-The Part B deductible applies as well.
+In the event a dermatology appointment is needed, beneficiaries can expect to pay 20% of the Medicare-approved amount for whatever service is necessary.
+The Part B monthly premium ($202.90 in 2026) and the annual deductible apply as well ($283 in 2026).

 Does Medicare Advantage Cover Dermatology Services?

-Medicare Advantage plans, also known as Medicare Part C or MA plans, are Medicare plans that bundle Medicare Part A and Medicare Part B coverage.
+Medicare Advantage plans, also known as Medicare Part C or MA plans, are Medicare plans that bundle Medicare Part A and Medicare Part B coverage and are offered through private insurance providers.
 A Medicare Advantage plan usually includes Medicare Part D (prescription drug coverage) within its coverage as well.

 In addition to coverage for prescription drugs, Medicare Advantage plans typically also include additional benefits including hearing, vision, and dental.
 There are a number of other benefits that may be offered as well, including dermatology services.